Google Fit Developer Principles

 - Ensuring keys and key material are managed appropriately, such as stored in a hardware security module or equivalent-strength key management system.

-Your application or service must also pass an annual security assessment and obtain a Letter of Assessment from a Google-designated third party if your product transfers data off the user's own device.
+Depending on the API being accessed and number of user grants or users, we will require that your application or service undergo a periodic security assessment and obtain a Letter of Assessment from a Google-designated third party if your product transfers data off the user's own device.

 You agree to promptly notify Google at email@example.com of any known or suspected unauthorized access to your systems, networks, accounts, or other locations where Google Data is stored (“Security Breach”).
 You agree to cooperate fully with Google to correct any known or suspected Security Breach, and in any such event, to notify Google at firstname.lastname@example.org before you make any public statements regarding any known or suspected Security Breach.